Lotfullah21/HTML-CSS/CSS/14-grid/07-grid-lines/README.md

 Same goes with rows, from top to bottom line numbers increases.
 There is negative number as well which starts with number -1 from right most, moving towards the left, it decreases by one number.

+Knowing these facts about grid lines, we can create appealing layouts.

 By using `developer` tools in browser of your choice, when clicking on the container these numbers can be seen clearly.

 Use `command+shift+c` in macos, or `control+shift+c` in windows to open developer tools.